openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1GettingStarted.md

 ## Known Issues

 Not all tests currently run on Windows.
-See tests\MakeLists.txt for a list of supported tests.
+See `tests/CMakeLists.txt` for a list of supported tests.